magneticio/vamp.io/content/run-a-canary-release.md

 ![](/img/screenshots/screencap_canary2.gif)

+## What next?

 Cool stuff.
 But we are dealing here with single, monolithic applications.
 Where are the microservices?
 We will [chop up this monolith into services and deploy them with Vamp](/split-into-services/) in the third part of our tutorial →